kroma-network/kroma/specs/withdrawals.md

 - on L2, the deposit sender's address is returned by the `CALLER` opcode, meaning a contract cannot easily tell if the call originated on L1 or L2, whereas
-- on L1, the withdrawal sender's address is accessed by calling the `l2Sender()` function on the `KanvasPortal` contract.
+- on L1, the withdrawal sender's address is accessed by calling the `l2Sender()` function on the `KromaPortal` contract.

 Calling `l2Sender()` removes any ambiguity about which domain the call originated from.
 Still, developers will need to recognize that having the same address does not imply that a contract on L2 will behave the same as a contract on L1.

-## The Kanvas Portal Contract
+## The Kroma Portal Contract

-The Kanvas Portal serves as both the entry and exit point to the Kanvas L2.
-It is a contract which inherits from the [KanvasPortal](./deposits.md#deposit-contract) contract, and in addition provides the following interface for
+The Kroma Portal serves as both the entry and exit point to the Kroma L2.
+It is a contract which inherits from the [KromaPortal](./deposits.md#deposit-contract) contract, and in addition provides the following interface for
 withdrawals:

 - `Types.WithdrawalTransaction` type